akorunska/computor_v1/README.md

 ### polynomial equations with degree bigger then 3
 This feature is quite experimental.
-It`s usage suggests that the equation has indeed n roots that are real numbers.
+It`s usage suggests that all n roots fo the equation are real numbers.

 Lobachevsky method is being used as a method for finding approximate roots.